-Mr. Goldberg represents clients in a broad spectrum of privacy and data security matters.
-He structures and negotiates complex agreements involving the collection, use, storage, and monetization of confidential data.
-He helps clients develop privacy and data security programs and policies, conduct privacy due diligence in connection with fundraising and acquisitions, and respond to data breaches and regulatory inquiries.
-He also works with organizations to address cross-border data transfers, the European General Data Protection Regulation (GDPR), the Vermont Data Broker law, and the new California Consumer Privacy Act (CCPA) effective January 2020.
+Mr. Goldberg counsels clients on all matters involving data – from collection and monetization to security and incident prevention.
+He helps clients evaluate the legality of their proposed projects, develop data protection programs and policies, conduct due diligence on fundraising and acquisitions, and respond to data breaches and regulatory inquiries.
+He is at the forefront of privacy and data security law, regularly advising clients on the EU General Data Protection Regulation (GDPR) and the new California Consumer Privacy Act (CCPA), effective January 2020.

-Prior to joining Frankfurt Kurnit, Mr. Goldberg worked at BakerHostetler and Bryan Cave, where he frequently appeared in federal and state court litigation.
+Prior to joining Frankfurt Kurnit, Mr. Goldberg worked at BakerHostetler and Bryan Cave, where he litigated in federal and state courts.
 He also helped launch a technology startup, which was acquired by a multi-national company in 2016.
-Mr. Goldberg combines his litigation roots, technical understanding of advertising technology, and insider’s perspective on the technology sector to deliver cost-efficient representation for his clients.
+Mr. Goldberg combines his litigation roots, technical understanding of technology, and insider’s perspective on entrepreneurship to deliver cost-effective representation for his clients.

-Mr. Goldberg is a graduate of University of California Los Angeles and University of Southern California School of Law.
+Mr. Goldberg is a graduate of UCLA and USC School of Law.
 He is certified as an Information Privacy Professional (CIPP/US) and admitted to practice in California.

 University of California Los Angeles (BA, cum laude, 2008)

 - Phi Beta Kappa

 University of Southern California School of Law (JD, 2011)